 Pursuant to the terms of the Huntsman Pension Plan, at termination of employment for any reason after having completed at least three years of service, a participant will receive the amount then credited to the participant's cash balance account in an actuarially equivalent joint and survivor annuity (if married) or single life annuity (if not married).
 Participants may also choose from other optional forms of benefit, including a lump-sum payment in the amount of the cash balance account.
-For participants in the prior Supplemental Executive Retirement Plan (including Mr. Huntsman), the Huntsman Pension Plan also includes a minimum benefit that guarantees that a participant's benefit will not be less than the benefit accrued under the prior formula at transition (July 1, 2004) plus the benefit attributable to pay credits, with interest credits, beginning July 1, 2004.
+The Huntsman Pension Plan also includes a minimum benefit that guarantees that a participant's benefit will not be less than the benefit accrued under the prior formula at transition (July 1, 2004) plus the benefit attributable to pay credits, with interest credits, beginning July 1, 2004.
 Under the prior plan provisions, the monthly basic benefit equaled one-twelfth of 1.4% of average earnings multiplied by pension service prior to January 1, 2000, plus 1.5% of average earnings multiplied by pension service after January 1, 2000, less 50% of the Social Security benefit prorated by pension service, payable as a life annuity to the participant.
-The prior Supplemental Executive Retirement Plan mirrored the benefit from the Huntsman Pension Plan.
 For participants taking an annuity, early retirement reductions apply if retirement occurs before normal retirement age (defined as age 65 with 5 years of service) and on or after the earlier of (i) both attaining age 50 and age plus vesting service equal to 80 or more, or (ii) age 55 with 10 years of vesting service.
 The effect of these reductions is to reduce the annuity amount paid by 5% per year for each year beginning at age 59 until age 50 where the amount paid would be 50%.
-As of December 31, 2022, Messrs, Huntsman and Rogers are our only NEOs eligible for early retirement.
+For cash balance early retirement annuities, the plan offers subsidized benefits reduced 5% per year for mthe age 65 immediate, actuarially equivalent annuity plus a social security supplement temporary annuity of \$25 times years of service (maximum of 30 years) payable until age 65.
+As of December 31, 2023, Messrs.
+Huntsman and Rogers are our only NEOs eligible for early retirement.

+The Supplemental Executive Retirement Plan mirrors the benefits payable from the Huntsman Pension Plan.
 Vested benefits under the Supplemental Executive Retirement Plan are paid 30 days following a participant's separation from service, unless the participant is a "specified employee" for purposes of Section 409A of the Internal Revenue Code ("Section 409A"), in which case payment will be delayed for six months.
-Vested benefits are paid in a single cash lump sum unless the participant elects: (1) a life annuity, (2) a life annuity with payments guaranteed for 120 months, or (3) a joint and survivor annuity providing survivor benefits equal to 50% or 100% (as elected by the participant) of the annuity payable to the participant.
+Vested benefits are paid in a single cash lump sum unless the participant elects: (1) a life annuity (2) a life annuity with payments guaranteed for 120 months, or (3) a joint and survivor annuity providing survivor benefits equal to 50% or 100% (as elected by the participant) of the annuity payable to the participant.
 Benefits are unvested until the earlier to occur of: (1) completion of 3 years of service, (2) termination on account of death or "Disability" or on or after attainment of "Normal Retirement Age," or (3) termination without "Reasonable Cause."
 Each eligible NEO is fully vested in his benefit under the Supplemental Executive Retirement Plan.